nypublicradio/ember-wagtail-images/docs/setting-up-a-custom-serveview-in-wagtail.md

         return getattr(self, self.action)(rendition)
 ```

-Once your view is created you'll need to add the view to your `urlpatterns`.
+Once your view is created you'll need to add it to your `urlpatterns`.

-This example is based on https://docs.wagtail.io/en/v2.4/advanced_topics/images/image_serve_view.html
+(This example is based on https://docs.wagtail.io/en/v2.4/advanced_topics/images/image_serve_view.html)

-Note that the url regex here is slightly different from the linked example due to the absence of the security signature.
+Note that the URL regex here is slightly different from the linked example due to the absence of the security signature.

 ```py
 from my.images.views.serve import PublicServeView